 In 2019, the U.S. Citizenship and Immigration Services (USCIS), part of the U.S. Department of Homeland Security (DHS) published a final public charge rule.
 The final rule expanded which public benefit programs were considered in a public charge determination and the factors considered in the “totality of circumstances test” used during an application.
 This caused a large ‘chilling effect’ when many eligible immigrants decided not to enroll in benefits or disenrolled from benefits.
-In March 2021, the Biden Administration decided to stop defending the 2019 rule in existing court cases and an injunction, preventing the implementation of the rule, went into effect.
-DHS then announced that it will return to using guidance from 1999 in public charge determinations, which is in effect now.
+In March 2021, the Biden Administration stopped defending the 2019 rule from the Trump administration in existing court cases and an injunction, preventing the implementation of the rule.
+DHS then announced a return to guidance from 1999 in public charge determinations, which is in effect now.

 The following resources are designed to aid assisters when working with clients.
 Information included is not intended to provide legal advice.

 - CKF Public Charge Timeline

 - CKF job aid: Key Points for Assisters to Help Clients Understand Public Charge

 - CKF job aid: Job Aid – Key Points for Assisters to Help Clients Understand COVID-19 and Public Charge

 - CKF handout for clients: COVID-19 and Public Charge for Clients

 - Free or low-cost immigration attorneys in Colorado resource